-It pays to learn how to execute articulated ("smart") searches in GS, especially for systematic reviews and meta-analyses.
+It pays to learn how to execute articulated ("smart") searches in Google Scholar, especially for systematic reviews and meta-analyses.
 This means leveraging the power of what are called scope qualifiers like "insubject", "intitle" and "intext."

-It also pays to remember that GS is an "opportunistic" search engine, as it will try to data-mine any resources that could be of relevance rather than honing to the more narrow constraints of a formal PUBMED search (often providing riches not otherwise easily uncovered, so that its claimed lesser precision is not at all necessarily a disadvantage, as some of the discovered resources (like dissertations, commissioned monographs, peer-reviewed CMEs, etc.) could themselves - as I have often found - contain bibliographical references to invaluable materials not located through PUBMED, that could greatly enrich the quality of any paper using its technology.
+It also pays to remember that Google Scholar is an "opportunistic" search engine, as it will try to data-mine any resources that could be of relevance rather than honing to the more narrow constraints of a formal database search (often providing riches not otherwise easily uncovered, and some of the discovered resources can themselves contain references or connections to other highly relevant materials).